Coreness — Platform for Automation and AI Solutions

 - Practical Examples — create your first bot and explore examples

-- Master Bot — configure tenant management (if deploying the platform)
+- Master Bot — configure tenant management

 - Scenario Guide — learn scenario creation